• Skip to primary navigation

 This results from the absence of minerals, so if you're planning on trying distilled water, it may take some time to get used to its taste.

-The lack of mineral composition also serves as a common reason for most people not drinking distilled water or making it a standard drinking option even in public places.
+The lack of mineral composition also is a common reason for most people not drinking distilled water or making it a standard drinking option even in public places.

 But, there are several claims that consuming distilled water can help detoxify the body and also improve overall health.